 Encompasses my fishing trips, my actual ABU fishing equipment, my location, my boat "Ambassadeur", my family but also the research I have on other like-minded ABU devotees to show their collections, their fishing as well as their contributions to ABU via employment and management roles.

-Many friendships have developed over the 8+ years since I first started sharing my ABU educational research findings here.
+Many friendships have developed over the almost 10 years since I first started sharing my ABU educational research findings here.
 Support has been just wonderful and as I do not sell ABU to profiteer, I feel doors have opened to me, with many kind souls also very willing to share their knowledge.

 These started in the 40's and eventually the word was spread via a dozen or more different language catalogs, brochures and phamplets.
 Advertising progressed to radio and television and now websites, Utube and social media like Twitter.
 My first experience was the fabulous Tight Lines catalog issued yearly and available at my local tackle shop in Rockhampton, Queensland.
 Little did I realize, that their equivalents in foreign languages, were being eagerly sought by millions around the world from the 1940's.
 Famous not only for its reels, but ABU lead the market with catalogued rods, baits and many accessories.